Why are Family Investment Companies (FICs) a popular investment vessel?

 • In certain circumstances, an individual could make a gift on formation of the company to reduce the value of their estate for Inheritance Tax (IHT) purposes, by either transferring shares or cash for the subscription of shares to their children or grandchildren.
 These initial gifts are potentially exempt transfers (PETs) and if the individual as the donor then survives seven years from the date of the gift, the value of the gift will fall out of their estate for IHT purposes.

-• An FIC can be used to reduce IHT where Business Property Relief (BPR) is not available, for example where the business consists of a property investment portfolio.
+• A FIC can be used to reduce IHT where Business Property Relief (BPR) is not available, for example where the business consists of a property investment portfolio.

-• Extracting funds from the FIC can be done in a variety of ways including:
+• Extracting funds from the FIC can be done in a variety of ways although the overarching purpose of the FIC is typically to reinvest profits and create long term value.

 For more examples of the tax benefits of a FIC or further ways to extract funds in tax efficient ways, please contact us for further details.